patrickfenn/YoutubeLiveStreamer/README.md

 Streamlink : https://github.com/streamlink/streamlink

+In order to run it you need java installed:

 Java: https://www.java.com/en/download/

+For binaries

 Upon being run for the first time the user will ask to authorize the program on youtube.
 After it will create a text file in the directory it was run 'channels.txt'.
 Populate the text file with the youtube channels you want to check:
 Ice Poseidon's channel is : https://www.youtube.com/channel/UCv9Edl_WbtbPeURPtFDo-uA, we only need: